RicardoMonteiroSimoes/ZHAW_PAHS212/jupyter/huberpa4/VariationalClassifiers.md

 | <a href="images/Transformation%20of%20quantum%20states%20using%20uniformly%20controlled%20rotations%20-%20II.png"><img src="images/Transformation%20of%20quantum%20states%20using%20uniformly%20controlled%20rotations%20-%20II.png" alt="" width="50%" /></a> | <a href="images/Transformation%20of%20quantum%20states%20using%20uniformly%20controlled%20rotations%20-%20III.png"><img src="images/Transformation%20of%20quantum%20states%20using%20uniformly%20controlled%20rotations%20-%20III.png" alt="" width="50%" /></a> |

-## Plots
+## VC Script and Plots
-I modified the VC to contain amplitude embedding and repeated amplitude embedding for comparison.
+I created and modified the VC script ([VC_with_pennylane.py](VC_with_pennylane.py)) to contain amplitude embedding and repeated amplitude embedding for comparison.
 The following plots show the differences for this two approachs

 Max. iterations: `250`
 Quantum device used: `default.qubit` (pennylane default)